-Dr Lee also has a statistical research focus in the methods of multiple imputation for dealing with missing data.
-Her particular interest is in practical issues surrounding the implementation of this approach in the context of large longitudinal studies.
+Prof Lee's main area of interest in the methods of multiple imputation for dealing with missing data, and in particular in practical issues surrounding the implementation of this approach in the context of complex longitudinal studies.

 - Melbourne Children's Trials Centre

 De Silva AP, Moreno-Betancur M, De Livera AM, Lee KJ and Simpson JA.
 Multiple imputation methods for handling missing values in longitudinal studies with sampling weights: comparison of methods implemented in Stata.
 Accepted by Biometrical Journal, 11jun2020.

 Wijesuriya R, Moreno-Betancur M, Carlin JB and Lee KJ.
 Evaluation of approaches for multiple imputation of three-level data.
 Accepted by BMC research methodology, 7jul2020.

 Lee KJ, Moreno-Betancur M, Kasza J, Barnett A, Marshner I and Carlin J. Biostatistics: a fundamental discipline for health and medical research in the face of the current data deluge.
 Medical Journal of Australia, Nov 2019;211(10):444-446.e1. doi: 10.5694/mja2.50372.

 Carlin J, Kasza J, Moreno-Betancur, Simpson J, Barlett J, Metcalfe C and Lee KJ.
 A potpourri of biostatistical research: Special Issue for ISCB ASC 2018.
 2019: 62(2): 267-269.